blepping/ComfyUI-bleh/README.md

 * Supports setting max preview size (ComfyUI default is hardcoded to 512 max).
 * Supports showing previews for more than the first latent in the batch.
 * Supports throttling previews.
 Do you really need your expensive high quality preview to get updated 3 times a second?

+The previewer can now show visual previews for ACE-Steps latents.
+If you want to disable that feature, you can add `aceaudio` to the
+`blacklist_formats` list.
+For example if you are using a YAML configuration file you could do: `blacklist_formats: ["aceaudio"]`

 **General settings defaults:**